elrondex/elrondex/README.md

-### Elixir libraries to interact with Elrond Blockchain ⚡
+### Elixir libraries to interact with Elrond Blockchain ⚡ and its components $EGLD, Arwen, WASM, DeFI, SC, ESDTs, NFTs, SFTs, $MEX, DEX, AMM

 This is **DRAFT** code it will definitely be changed in the near future.